Romania's political crisis deepens over diluted graft law

-Romania's political crisis deepened Friday after a key government ally said an emergency decree that would dilute the government's anti-corruption fight was not constitutional.
+Romania's political crisis deepened Friday after two key government allies said an emergency decree that would dilute the government's anti-corruption fight was not constitutional.

-Ombudsman Victor Ciorbea, who previously backed the government's ordinance, reversed his position Friday and said he would tell the Constitutional Court that the decree passed overnight Wednesday to decriminalize official misconduct was "not justified," and the measure risked "taking out of the reach of criminal law almost all the public administration."
+Ombudsman Victor Ciorbea, who previously backed the government's ordinance, reversed his position Friday.
+He said he would tell the Constitutional Court that the decree passed overnight Wednesday to decriminalize official misconduct was "not justified," and the measure risked "taking out of the reach of criminal law almost all the public administration."

+A parliamentary party which formally supports the government, the Union of Democratic Hungarians, also criticized the government Friday.
+It said legislation connected to the criminal law should not be modified through emergency decrees but through parliamentary debate.

+In another setback for the government, the influential Romanian Orthodox Church said Friday that the anti-corruption fight should continue and those found guilty should be sanctioned.
+"Robbery and theft degrade society morally and materially," the church said.

 Earlier, Justice Minister Florin Iordache said he stood by the law, defying strong criticism from home and abroad and days of massive protests.